SamChou19815/website/packages/blog/blog/2019-01-12-samlang-alpha-design-choices.md

----
-title: Design Choice of samlang in Alpha
+# Design Choice of samlang in Alpha
----

 ## Background